angavrilov/angavrilov-rigs/README.md

 This rig applies the math behind the Elastic Deform sculpt brush to its child chain control positions when its own control is scaled.

-This should produce somewhat realistic stretching, but at high scale factors scaling becomes uneven and eventually forms folds as some inner controls overtake outer ones.
+This places no restriction on child chains, and should produce somewhat realistic stretching, but at high scale factors scaling becomes uneven and eventually forms folds as some inner controls overtake outer ones.

 **Example file:** [demo-elastic-stretch.blend](https://www.dropbox.com/s/a1xjwqfd7zkxoc1/demo-elastic-stretch.blend?dl=0) demonstrates multiple concentric loops controlled via this rig.